It can take years for cataracts to develop, but one of the most common questions patients ask is: “How long does cataract surgery take?”

 Because these are less common and more complex surgeries, they often take longer than more routine cases.
 Patients should expect 30-60 minutes for these procedures.

 Does the Lens Implant Affect How Long Surgery Takes?

 There are a variety of different lens implant options that you can choose for cataract surgery.
 Typically, most lenses take the same amount of time with minor differences.
 Because we want to bring you the most detailed information about cataract surgery on the internet, let’s discuss some of these details.

 Toric Lens Implants

 Toric lens implants are used to correct astigmatism.
 They have to be positioned inside the eye to balance out the curvature of your cornea.
-Prior to your surgery, your surgeon will measure your astigmatism.
+Before your surgery, your surgeon will measure your astigmatism.
 Your surgeon will use this information during your surgery to position your lens.
-During the planning of your surgery, your surgeon will make a decision about how to position your lens.
-On your surgery day the steps involved in positioning the lens only about 1-2 minutes to your procedure.
+During the planning of your surgery, your surgeon will decide how to position your lens.
+On your surgery day the steps involved in positioning the lens are only about 1-2 minutes to your procedure.

 Multifocal Lens Implants

 Multifocal lens implants typically don’t add any additional time to your surgery, unless they happen to be a toric lens.
 Multifocal lenses come in both toric and non-toric versions.
 One is not better than the other.
 Rather, your surgeon will use the one that is best for your eye based on whether your astigmatism makes using a toric right for you.